Eboyie/fs17-front-project/README.md

 ### Basic requirements

-The Front end project must use TypeScript and Redux toolkit.
+The Front end project must use TypeScript and Redux toolkit, to be continue.

-## the first endpoint is not stable to the second endpoint was used
+## the first endpoint is not stable, the second endpoint was used

 1. Use the API endpoint `https://fakeapi.platzi.com/`.
    1.1 Use the API endpoint `https://fakestoreapi.com/`.